mikedilger/mosaic-spec/docs/rationale.md

 ### Leap Seconds

-UTC is a discontinous time scale that is occasionally adjusted by leap seconds.
+Unixtime is a discontinous time scale that is occasionally adjusted by leap seconds.
-Unixtime is derived from UTC and is thus also discontinuous.
 Subtracting two unixtimes could give a time interval that is off by up to 28 seconds (for example when comparing dates before 1 Jan 1972 with today).

-### Milliseconds

-Millisecond unixtimes only take 6 bytes and in 47 bits give us more than 4000 years before they roll over.

-### Bit 48
+### Nanoseconds

-The most significant bit of timestamps is set to 0 in case software interprets it as a signed integer, to preserve sorting.

----
+32 bytes do not provide enough space for sub-second precision.
+Once you choose to use the next larger integer (u64) you get plenty of numeric space.
+Thus we use it for nanosecond precision, even if nobody needs to be that precise.

-## Big Endian Reverse Timestamp
+### Big Endian

-We prefix the record Id with a big-endian encoded timestamp in reverse time order.
-If software sorts events by ID in a lexographic (or simple binary form), they will sort in reverse time order.
+Timestamps are stored in big-endian format so that they sort in time order even when they are interpreted as a simple sequence of bytes (lexigraphically).

 ---